 - 4.1 All members are responsible for the care and proper treatment of the equipment they use, from getting it out to putting it away after the outing.
-Junior members are instructed and assisted by a coach/session manager/volunteer river safety monitor. - 4.2 Boat allocation is by the Captain or leader of the session. - 4.3 As part of becoming an experienced rower members should be aware of the risks associated with the outing and be able to assess conditions and complete their own equipment checks.
-All members are responsible for checking the equipment before the outing paying attention to: - The bow ball which should be firmly attached and the fixing screws are to be taped over. - The foot stretcher should be firmly attached and the heel restraints are fixed and strong enough prevent the heels lifting above the height of the balls of the feet in the boat in order to allow release in the event of capsize.
+Junior members are instructed and assisted by a coach/session manager/volunteer river safety monitor. - 4.2 Boat / Equipment maintenance or repair is the responsibility of the captain, who may delegate repairs as necessary. - 4.3 Boat allocation is by the Captain or leader of the session. - 4.4 As part of becoming an experienced rower members should be aware of the risks associated with the outing and be able to assess conditions and complete their own equipment checks.
+All members are responsible for checking the equipment before the outing paying attention to: